aws-samples/serverless-patterns/lambda-microvms-code-server/README.md

 #### Step 5: Run the MicroVM

-Start the MicroVM with the `HTTP_INGRESS` connector for browser access.
+Start the Lambda MicroVM with the `HTTP_INGRESS` connector for browser access.

 ```bash
 IMAGE_ARN=$(aws cloudformation describe-stacks \